Boris Miranda: Early years

-Miranda was born in the city of La Paz, he was one of the three children of Jenny Espinoza and Iván Miranda Balcázar, an outstanding journalist and university teacher.
+Miranda was born in the city of La Paz, he was one of the three children of Jenny Espinoza and Iván Miranda Balcázar, an outstanding journalist and university professor.
 He studied at the Colegio San Calixto, then later pursued a career in Political Sciences at the Higher University of San Andrés in La Paz.

 Journalistic career

-Miranda was an active member of the first digital communities in Bolivia, co-producing one of the first podcasts in the country in 2007, publishing blogs16 and being an active user of social networks as a playful, social space and journalistic tool.
+Miranda was an active member of the first digital communities in Bolivia, co-producing one of the first podcasts in the country in 2007, publishing blogs and being an active user of social networks as a playful, social space and journalistic tool.

 Miranda began his journalistic career in 2008 in the newspaper La Prensa, later becoming part of the group of founders of the newspaper Página Siete, where he worked between 2010 and 2013.
 He was a member of the editorial board of the magazine El Desacuerdo, and in 2015 he joined the BBC newsroom developing work as a multimedia producer, becoming the Bolivian correspondent in Colombia in 2017.

 As part of his journalistic work at the BBC, Miranda published articles on events such as the conflict associated in Bolivia with the project of a highway through the Isiboro Sécure National Park and Indigenous Territory, or the resignation of Evo Morales and the associated crisis.